-California Air Attorneys Representing Clients in Issues Related to the Clean Air Act
+California Air Lawyer Representing Clients In Issues Related To The Clean Air Act

 The attorneys at Bick Law have experience working with a wide spectrum of clients on air related issues.
 We represent clients in a wide range of matters including rulemakings, permitting and regulatory compliance, company audits and investigations, and federal and state civil and criminal enforcement actions arising under the federal Clean Air Act (CAA) and companion state law programs.
 Our environmental law firm has built a strong reputation for helping businesses throughout California, across the United States and around the world address their most critical environmental issues and disputes.

 We are a team of highly accomplished professionals focused on partnering with our clients to find legal solutions that resolve problems in the most efficient and cost-effective manner possible.
-Our lawyers are cognizant of the difficult challenges businesses face in connection with the Clean Air Act and other federal and state regulatory schemes and we work to manage and mitigate the potential risks and costs associated with these programs, including new and emerging programs focusing on climate change impacts and emerging renewable energy and clean energy goals.
+Each air lawyer at Bick Law is cognizant of the difficult challenges businesses face in connection with the Clean Air Act and other federal and state regulatory schemes and we work to manage and mitigate the potential risks and costs associated with these programs, including new and emerging programs focusing on climate change impacts and emerging renewable energy and clean energy goals.

 The Clean Air Act